-- Re-base to 2021/22. - Incorporate revised household population and property forecasts supplied by Edge Analytics. - Revise the 'Scenarios selection and outputs' worksheet to align to the latest WRMP table formats.
+- Re-base to 2021/22. - Incorporate revised household population and property forecasts supplied by Edge Analytics (see Level 2 Appendix A of this report). - Revise the 'Scenarios selection and outputs' worksheet to align to the latest WRMP table formats.

 Re-basing the model included a review of all model components to update year profiles, re-direct relevant formulas and insert updated data.
 However, only data relating to households was updated.
 No updates to non-household data were included in this update.
 These updates are documented in Section 6.1.